honza/honza.github.com/_blog/posts/2017-11-24-comparing-editions-of-the-institutes.rst

 sections from the final, but not much (e.g. it's missing Calvin's defense of paedobaptism).
 This is translated from the French edition which is known for its lively prose.
 The biggest draw for this edition is its recency, only 2014.
 The language is very modern and flows nicely.
-The printed edition is a bit more than *Beverage* but still a lot less than *Battles*.
+The printed edition costs a bit more than *Beverage* but still a lot less than *Battles*.
 This edition will serve hobbyists well.
 The newness of the language will provide you with higher likelihood of finishing.

 Book 1, Chapter 1, Section 2